Blog

 photo: National Park Service

 Forests of fir and hemlock trees greet visitors in the rugged, glacier-carved North Cascades, less than 50 miles from Seattle .
 This wilderness area boasts over 700 mountain lakes, including Enchantment, Mason, Melakwa, Snoqualmie and more.
-The area also contains headwaters for the Skykomish, Snoqualmie, Wenatchee and Yakima Rivers, and therefore is significant for water use in the region.
+The area also contains headwaters for the Skykomish, Snoqualmie, Wenatchee and Yakima Rivers.

-One of the most popular outdoor destinations in its state, Alpine Lakes contains part of the Pacific Crest Trail as well as Cashmere Crags, one of the best rock-climbing locales in the West.
-Visitors should be mindful of the many regulations in place to protect this fragile but well-liked wilderness area.
+One of the most popular outdoor destinations in the state, Alpine Lakes contains part of the Pacific Crest Trail and Cashmere Crags, one of the best rock-climbing locales in the West.

 Alpine Lakes Wilderness, CA